 1 Cup of dairy milk, almond milk, or soy milk

 1 Can of evaporated milk or coconut milk

 1 Cinnamon stick

 1/4 Nutmeg’s surface gratings

 To boiling water, add the cocoa and stir until it completely melts.
 Add the cinnamon stick and anise star, and boil for another 5 minutes.
 Add the milk and bring to a boil, taking care not to let the mixture overflow.
 Turn off the flame.
-Add vanilla, nutmeg, lime rind, and sugar to taste.
+Add the vanilla, nutmeg, and lime rind.
+Add sugar to taste.
 Let stand for about 5 minutes.
 Strain.
 Serves about 4.

 More from my site